Terry Ramadhani Kiunge: Career

-Her business experience goes back almost 20 years, as of 2022.

-She also worked for a period of time in the Executive Office of the President of Kenya, in the President's Delivery Unit.
+Ramadhanihas over two decades of business experience.
+She worked for a period of time in the executive office of the president of Kenya, in the President's Delivery Unit.
 While there, she monitored and oversaw the "implementation of the national government's Health projects".

 One of her assignments at the medical supplies agency is to oversee the streamlining, rationalization and downsizing of the staff numbers at the authority.
-She is the first substantive CEO at KEMSA, since Jonah Manjari was suspended in 2021, following procurement and other financial scandals at the agency during and following the COVID-19 pandemic.
+She is the first substantive CEO at KEMSA since Jonah Manjari was suspended in 2021, following procurement and other financial scandals at the agency during and after the COVID-19 pandemic.